Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 Strategic review and liquidity pressures.
 Management and the board initiated a strategic review in April 2024, a process that was also described in industry coverage.
 Court filings show that the prepetition marketing process ran for nearly five months and did not produce a third party going concern stalking horse bid.
 The filings also describe a failed sale of the education software business and liquidity pressure tied to reduced cash flow and preferred stock redemption obligations, leading the company to pursue a lender supported credit bid structure in chapter 11.

 Public to private transition.
-The company delisted from the NYSE in 2023 and went private in August 2024, a sequence that narrowed public market access shortly before the chapter 11 filing.
-The timeline shows a strategic review beginning in April 2024, the going private transaction in August, and the chapter 11 petitions in September, reflecting how the capital markets shift coincided with the push toward a sale process.
+The company delisted from the NYSE in 2023 and went private in August 2024.
+The timeline shows a strategic review beginning in April 2024, the going-private transaction in August, and the chapter 11 petitions in September.

 Capital Structure and DIP Financing